mropert/mropert.github.io/_posts/2025-05-27-making_games_tick_part4.md

 ---
 layout: post
 title: "What makes a game tick?
-Part 4"
+Part 4 - Gameplay Script Performance"
 tags: [cpp, gamedev]
 description: >
   Let's talk about game simulations.
 Today we look at some real life script performance issues I had to fix.